Chart Color Schemes

 Educational outcomes in Clarkson fall within the lower quartile nationally, indicating opportunities for improvement in qualification attainment

-Clarkson trail's educational qualifications benchmark below national averages, with 21.0% of residents aged 15+ holding university degrees compared to Australia's 30.4%.
-Bachelor degrees are most common (15.5%), followed by postgraduate qualifications (3.6%) and graduate diplomas (1.9%).
-Vocational credentials are prominent, with 41.1% of residents holding them, including advanced diplomas (12.1%) and certificates (29.0%).
-Educational participation is high at 30.3%, including 11.2% in primary, 7.6% in secondary, and 4.5% in tertiary education.
+Clarkson Trail's educational qualifications trail regional benchmarks, with 21.0% of residents aged 15+ holding university degrees compared to Australia's 30.4%.
+This gap suggests potential for educational development and skills enhancement.
+Bachelor degrees are most prevalent at 15.5%, followed by postgraduate qualifications (3.6%) and graduate diplomas (1.9%).
+Trade and technical skills are prominent, with 41.1% of residents aged 15+ holding vocational credentials – advanced diplomas (12.1%) and certificates (29.0%).

 Frequently Asked Questions - Education